 One of a trustee’s prime objectives is to ensure unwarranted risks are minimised.
 As persistent economic (e.g. trade wars, Brexit) and investment challenges (e.g. the Woodford saga) show, there will always be hurdles to overcome.
 Yet these negative impacts can be mitigated somewhat with a seasoned management team backed up by powerful investment tools.

-Our investment approach removes stock and fund manager selection risk, and reduces liquidity risk.
+removes stock and fund manager selection risk, and reduces liquidity risk.
 We invest predominantly through passive funds and ETFs to ensure high levels of diversification and to help keep costs low as we target returns in excess of inflation over the medium to long term.

 This approach also means we can counter some of the downsides of active money management, which has been shown to underperform passive investing over the long term – even in a downturn.